That Christmas Feeling

-That Christmas Feeling is the tenth album (and first Christmas album) by American singer-guitarist Glen Campbell, released in 1968 by Capitol Records.
+That Christmas Feeling is the tenth studio album and the first Christmas album by American singer-guitarist Glen Campbell, released in 1968 by Capitol Records.

 Reissues

 While the album has never been formally reissued on CD in the United States, the Netherlands-based Disky Records label issued a CD version (with different cover art) in 2003.
 In 2010 Capitol Records Nashville made the album available as a digital download, with the original cover art and two bonus tracks ("The Night Before Christmas" and "Silent Night") taken from the 1969 BFGoodrich compilation album The Christmas Sound of Music.
 In 2013, Capitol Records reissued it in the United States, but with a different title (Icon Christmas) and cover art.
 It was reissued in 2016 on Vinyl, by Capital UMe a Universal Company with the original cover art.